heegi/heegiyun.com/_posts/2020-05-09-library-research.markdown

 description: Exploring students' needs when using the library space on campus
 ---
 ## Project Summary
-This *3-month-long* academic research project was conducted using three different methods in the following order: field studies, interviews, and surveys.
-The ultimate objective of this research was to investigate *how to improve the use of library space to provide students a better study environment without distractions*.
+This *3-month-long* individual academic research was conducted using three different methods in the following order: field studies, interviews, and surveys.
+The ultimate goal of the project was to investigate *how to improve the use of library space to provide students a better study environment without distractions*.

 <br>